ucrbioinfo/OMGS/README.md

 -e 0.8

+For all the parameters about address, absolute paths are preferred.
+If you use relative paths, '.' and '..' always represent './OMGS' directory and its parent directory respectively, and '~' represents current user's repository.

 -i: specify the fasta list file which lists the address of input fasta files line by line.
 e.g. fasta_list.txt

 /home/stelo/phytophthora/seven_2/seven_2.fasta

 /home/weihua/canu.fasta

 ./falcon.fasta

 This parameter is required to be specified by users.

+For all the parameters about address, absolute paths are preferred.
+If you use relative paths, '.' and '..' always represent './OMGS' directory and its parent directory respectively, and '~' represents current user's repository.

 -o: specify the output dirctory which will contains all of the output files and intermediate files generated.
 This parameter is required to be specified by users.

 -m: specify the optical map file.
 This parameter is required to be specified by users.

--t: specify the restriction enzyme (e.g. BspQI).
+e.g. optmaps_for_cowpea.txt

+BspQI   /home/stelo/BIONANO_in_progress/vu_162_180K.cmap

+BssSI   /home/stelo/BIONANO_in_progress/vu_bsss1_102.cmap

 This parameter is required to be specified by users.

+For all the parameters about address, absolute paths are preferred.
+If you use relative paths, '.' and '..' always represent './OMGS' directory and its parent directory respectively, and '~' represents current user's repository.

 -p: specify the number of threads.
 The default value is "32".